Latvia · duration itinerary

 - Morning~120 minRiga Central Marketshopping

-Explore one of Europe's largest and most historic markets, housed in former Zeppelin hangars.
-Sample local produce, cheeses, smoked meats, fresh fish, and traditional Latvian snacks.
+Explore one of Europe's largest and most impressive markets, housed in five former Zeppelin hangars.
+Sample local produce, fresh fish, dairy products, baked goods, and traditional Latvian snacks.
+It's a vibrant hub of local life and a great place to taste authentic flavors.

 Insider tips